canopas/khelo/README.md

 Welcome to Khelo, an open-source multi-platform app designed to cater to all your cricket needs, whether you're a cricket enthusiast, a team manager, or a player.
 With a wide array of features, our app simplifies the management of cricket teams, players, matches, and performance records.
 It's like having a personal assistant for your team!

+Khelo is an open-source Flutter project written in Dart using Firestore database, Firebase authentication, and cloud firestore.
+This project uses Riverpod as state management library and it adapts clean architecture approach, organized into multiple modules.

 ## Download App

 <img src="./cta/google play.png" width="200" ></img> <img src="./cta/app store.png" width="200"></img>